How to become an employer of choice

 Health benefits

-Employees expect potential employers to offer them health benefits.
 Many health benefits options are available, such as traditional group health insurance.
 However, small employers may find traditional group health plans too costly and complex.
-Traditional benefits also don't provide much flexibility for your employees' unique needs.
+Traditional benefits also lack flexibility to meet employees' unique needs.

 Thankfully, there are affordable alternatives to traditional group health insurance.
 One such option is a health reimbursement arrangement (HRA).